The Psoas is the most important muscle in the cyclist’s body that you have never heard of!

 Pso-What do you think?

-Now that you know the importance of the Psoas muscle, Pso-what?
+Now that you know the importance of the Psoas muscle for cycling, Pso-what?
 Comment below.
 Your fellow virtual cyclists want to know.